Wizards, Witches and Beings: M

 (b. circa 1980)

-Moon's name is called during the sorting ceremony in Book 1; it also appears in the draft of the classlist of Harry's year that Jo displayed during the "Harry Potter and Me" TV interview (HPM).
-On that list, the first three letters of his or her name are visible: Lil.
-His or her first name cannot be considered canon, however, because the notes on this document conflict in too many places with the stories as they were actually published.
+Moon's name is called (last name only) during the sorting ceremony in Book 1; it also appears in the draft of the classlist of Harry's year that Jo displayed during the "Harry Potter and Me" TV interview (HPM) and reproduced on Pottermore (Pm).
+Rowling wrote that this character gave her the idea for Luna Lovegood, who she describes as "a fey, dreamy girl."

 A professor who claimed to have developed a potion that would decrease the hag’s natural desire for human flesh.
 He had several chunks of flesh missing himself, thanks to his test subjects (DP).